• Skip to primary navigation

 Dance Recital Planning, Simplified

-Last updated on November 9, 2018 by Sozo Staff Leave a Comment
+Last updated on May 24, 2026 by The Studio Guide Staff Leave a Comment

 We’re not going to tell you how to plan a perfect recital; we’re guessing you already have that down.
 After all, choreography and costume coordination and all of that is probably your forte, as a dance enthusiast and creative professional.
 However, preparing for a snag-free recital week requires quite another skill set.
 Those organizational skills can help alleviate recital-week stress and potential for last-minute snafus.
 Even if you’ve carefully planned for every detail — from venue to costumes to music and fees — if you don’t prepare properly, recital week can still feel complicated or even disastrous.
 By using these check sheets, you can alleviate that kind of drama and simplify the process.
 Not only will you actually ensure that you’re ready for the big day, but you’ll also feel ready, which is quite the feat.